Accessibility Widget for Website. No-code - Poper

 WCAG 2.1 AA and WCAG 2.2: what each criterion actually requires

 WCAG 2.1 Level AA contains 50 success criteria across four principles: perceivable, operable, understandable, and robust.
 WCAG 2.2, finalized in October 2023, adds nine new criteria including focus appearance, target size minimum, dragging movements, and consistent help.
 Most regulators reference 2.1 AA as the floor; 2.2 is becoming the working standard.
-A widget can address some criteria directly: 1.4.3 contrast (via contrast mode), 1.4.4 resize text (via font scaling), 1.4.10 reflow (the widget itself reflows correctly), 2.4.7 focus visible (via the focus-ring helper), 1.4.12 text spacing (via the spacing controls).
-Many other criteria, including 1.1.1 non-text content (real alt text), 1.3.1 info and relationships (semantic HTML), 2.1.1 keyboard (real keyboard reachability), 4.1.2 name role value (proper ARIA), require fixes in your underlying code that no overlay can patch on the fly without breaking things.
+A widget can help visitors adjust presentation through controls such as font scaling, contrast modes, spacing, animation pause, and reading guides.
+It does not fix missing alt text, incorrect heading order, broken form labels, keyboard traps, focus management, or ARIA mistakes in your underlying code.

 04